DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **18.List the evidence(s) that make you to believe that the suspect is involved in Rhino** **Smuggling.**

+No evidence

 **19.What locations do you think the suspect visited on the 30th November 2018?**

+Go to `EXIF Metadat`a it contains the lat long info for each date.

 From the `log_logcat_com_enflick_android_TextNow_0.log	` we can find the useful information which indicate the date which is `2018-11-30`.
 And we will obtain the `Latitude` and `Longitude` information which confire the location is `North Carolina American`.